mdominguezd/martindominduran-website/content/_index.md

       #   Leave other parameters empty if not required.
       #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
       items:
+        - title: 'OpenGeoHub Summer School'
+          organization: OpenGeoHub
+          certificate_url: uploads/Martín_Dominguez_Duran_OpenGeoHub_SummerSchool_certificate.pdf
+          date_start: '2023-08-27'
+          date_end: '2023-09-03'
+          company_logo: OGH
+          description: The Summer School offered by [OpenGeoHub](https://opengeohub.org/) is an annual event that has been running at various locations since 2010, inviting researchers and specialists in developing open-source software and open data to help others improve analysis and modeling frameworks.
+The 2023 event was organized in collaboration with the Adam Mickiewicz University in Poznan (Poland).
+The Summer School consisted of live presentations and demos by leading R and OSGeo developers, workshops, discussion panels, machine learning competitions, and several social events.
         - certificate_url: https://coursera.org/share/ca9977bc6a6c478ea000fd4b0c5ec41c
           date_end: ''
           date_start: '2022-01-01'